 The homeowner’s liability endorsement is typically available only to businesses that have few business-related visitors, such as writers.
 But some insurers will provide this kind of endorsement to piano teachers, for example, depending on the number of students.

 An in-home business policy provides more comprehensive coverage for business equipment and liability than a homeowner’s policy endorsement.
 These policies, which may also be called in-home business endorsements, vary significantly depending on the insurer.

 In addition to protection for your business property, most policies reimburse you for the loss of important papers and records, accounts receivable, and off-site business property.
 Some will pay for the income you lose (business interruption) in the event your home is so badly damaged by a fire or other disaster that it can’t be used for a while.
 They’ll also pay for the extra expense of operating out of a temporary location.

-A BOP does not include Workers’ Compensation, Health or Disability insurance.
+A BOP doesn’t include workers compensation, health or disability insurance.
 If you have employees, you’ll need separate policies for these coverages.